Acute Primary Repair of the Anterior Cruciate Ligament

 Which Anterior Cruciate Ligament Tears Can Be Repaired?

-Anterior cruciate ligament injuries are classified according to the level along the length of the ligament at which the tear occurs.
-Tears that occur at the point of attachment to the bone at the top are considered Type 1.
-If a rupture occurs leaving a small stump in the upper part, it is defined as Type 2, and as it goes down to the lower parts, it is defined as Type 3 and 4.
-Generally, 80% of the anterior cruciate ligament ruptures from the upper part (Type 1 and 2).
-If the ligament tears in the middle, which is about a 20% probability, unfortunately it is not repairable.
+Anterior cruciate ligament injuries are categorized based on the location along the length of the ligament where the tear occurs.
+Tears that manifest at the point of attachment to the bone at the uppermost part are classified as Type 1.
+In cases where a rupture leaves a small stump in the upper region, it is designated as Type 2; progressing further down to the lower regions, it is categorized as Type 3 and 4.
+Predominantly, approximately 80% of anterior cruciate ligament ruptures transpire in the upper segments (Type 1 and 2).
+Regrettably, if the ligament tears in the middle, constituting around a 20% likelihood, it is deemed irreparable.

 Anterior cruciate ligament repair can be applied to Type 1 and 2 tears.
 In type 3 and 4 tears, reconstruction should be performed instead of repair.
 A good MRI image taken early after the injury will give us information about the level of the tear and whether it is suitable for repair.